Ed Belfour: Chicago Blackhawks

 The next season, 1990–91, Belfour became the starting goalie, and had a strong rookie season.
 He notched 43 victories in 74 games (both NHL rookie and Blackhawk team records), finished the season with a 2.47 GAA and 4 shutouts.
 He also led the league in Save% (.910).
 It was the last time a goalie led the league in Wins, Save%, and GAA until Carey Price achieved the feat in the 2014–2015 season.
 For his success, he received the Calder Memorial Trophy for outstanding play by a rookie, and is the first person to receive the award under the Makarov Rule because he was a year under the new cutoff age of eligibility (26), the Vezina Trophy for best goaltender and the William M. Jennings Trophy for fewest team goals-against.
 He was also a finalist for the Hart Memorial Trophy as the league's most valuable player, the first rookie goaltender to do so.
 He would win the Vezina Trophy and Jennings Trophy again in 1993, and the Jennings Trophy once more with Chicago in 1995.

-Belfour helped lead the Blackhawks to the Stanley Cup Finals in the 1991–92 season, where they lost in 4 games to the Pittsburgh Penguins.

-However, by the 1995–96 season, tension was forming between Belfour and backup goalie Jeff Hackett, very similar to the tension between Belfour and his former backup, Dominik Hašek, which led to Hašek's trade to Buffalo.
-Belfour was traded to the San Jose Sharks midway through the 1996–97 season after turning down a contract extension from the Hawks.